petermorley2023/DA401_Morley/README.md

 ## Data
 1. File Name: caribbean_hurricanes.csv
 * This file is the filtered-down data that includes all hurricanes that fit my inclusion criterion (latitude & longitude limits) for the Caribbean.

 2. File Name: clean_all_hurricanes.csv
-* This file includes all hurricane data provided by the NOAA that I have cleaned.
-             This data ranges from 1851 through 2021 and has not been filtered down so all data is present.
+* This file includes all hurricane data provided by the NOAA that I have cleaned and collected.
+This data ranges from 1851 through 2021 and has not been filtered down so all the data is present.

 3. File Name: hurricane_counts.csv
 * This file includes data regarding the total yearly hurricane counts within the Caribbean (1851 – 2021).
+This was created through code in the Project_Code.R file so you do not need to download this file unless you want to inspect it.

 4. File Name: yearly_pressures.csv
 * This file includes data regarding the average minimum pressure and the minimum pressure within the Caribbean (1992 – 2021).
+This was created through code in the Project_Code.R file so you do not need to download this file unless you want to inspect it.

 5. File Name: yearly_winds.csv
 * This file includes data regarding the average and maximum yearly wind speeds in knots for the hurricanes within the Caribbean (1992 – 2021).
+This was created through code in the Project_Code.R file so you do not need to download this file unless you want to inspect it.

 6. NHC Hurricane Reports
 * I decided not to attach all the hurricane reports that I collected data from to this repository since there are a total of 123 reports.
 Instead you can find the ones that were collected from the following URL, https://www.nhc.noaa.gov/data/tcr/index.php?season=2021&basin=atl.
 The reports collected were from years 2016 through 2021.

 7. Hurricane Data (1851 - 2015)
-* The data that I used for the years listed above was collected from Kaggle and published on that website by the NOAA.
+* The data that I used for the years 1851-2015 was found on Kaggle and published there by the NOAA.
 The data can be found here: https://www.kaggle.com/datasets/noaa/hurricane-database

 ## Code
 1. File Name: Project_Code.R